kelvin-kahuho/Photography-Portfolio/README.md

 # License

 This project is licensed under the MIT License.
 Feel free to modify and use the code according to your needs.
+The software product is not for commercial purposes.

 # Contact